microsoft/FishStore/tutorial.md

 # Subset Retrieval

-User have two methods to retrieve a subset from ingested data, namely, index scan and full scan.
+Users are provided with two methods for retrieving a subset from ingested data, namely, index scan and full scan.

+## Index Scan

-For index scan, given a property $(f, v)$ over a registered PSF $f$, fishStore will touch all indexed record within an optional address range.
+For index scan, given a property $(f, v)$ over a registered PSF $f$, FishStore will touch all indexed record within an optional address range.
 In order to define customized logic, user need to define a scan context fulfilling the following interface:

 ```cpp
 class ScanContext : public IAsyncContext {